RIXS Identification of Optical Phonon-Spin Coupling Effects in CrSBr

 in terms of the most dominant leading correction (see Supplementary Material for details).
 Here $\omega_0^2$ is the phonon frequency of the paramagnetic phase, $\mathrm{p}_l = K_l\lambda^2_l/M$ is the weight for the most dominant bond contribution (bond-bending), and $C_l$ is the intralayer correlator.
 Note, $\lambda_l$ is a geometric effect of the bond angle, see Supplementary Material Section V. Based on the Goodenough-Kanamori-Anderson rule (as reasoned in the Supplementary Material), $K_l > 0$ in \csbr~for the intralayer ferromagnetic channel.
 Furthermore, $C_l(T)>0$ for planar spin-spin correlation.
 Thus, $\Delta \omega^2(T) = \omega^{2}_r -\omega^2_0 = -(4/M) K_l\lambda^2_lC_l(T)$ is negative.
 The sign of $\lambda_l$ is irrelevant since it is squared.
 As temperature rises ferromagnetic correlations weaken, implying $C_l \rightarrow 0$.
 This leads to a hardening of the phonon frequency.
 Eventually, thermal fluctuations overpower the ferromagnetic exchange energy to drive the system to a paramagnetic phase, where $\omega_0$ is stabilized.
 But, the bare frequency is higher in value compared to the low temperature value where it was softened due to the negative contribution from $\Delta \omega^2(T)$.

+Unlike conventional Raman spectroscopy, which primarily probes phonon eigenmodes through the optical polarizability response, phonon intensities in transition-metal L-edge RIXS are controlled by resonant electron-phonon scattering matrix elements associated with the intermediate electronic state.
+Consequently, the temperature dependence of a RIXS phonon feature cannot be inferred directly from Raman phonon shifts or linewidths, and comparatively small phonon renormalizations can produce much larger changes in the observed RIXS spectral weight.
 Based upon electron-phonon coupled RIXS theory~\cite{ament2011determining}, we can infer that the dimensionless electron-phonon coupling $g$, is inversely proportional to the square of the phonon frequency (that is $g\propto 1/\omega^2_r$).
 Also, utilizing the frequency hardening idea proposed in the previous paragraph, we can infer that the phonon frequency will vary based on temperature.
 Using these two facts as input, we have computed the electron-phonon coupled $L-$ edge RIXS spectrum~\cite{Ament2011}, influenced by spin-phonon coupling.
 The result shown in Figure~\ref{fig:fig3}, clearly indicates that when the phonon frequency is hardened (the lowest value of $g \propto 1/\omega^2_r$, the dimensionless electron-phonon coupling), the RIXS intensity contribution is suppressed.
 This is precisely the same behavior that is observed in the experimental data.
 This explains why the RIXS intensity is subdued with increasing temperature.
 Finally, note that although the low-temperature phase exhibits antiferromagnetic stacking, the associated interlayer exchange scale is sufficiently small that the corresponding spin correlations make a negligible contribution to the phonon self-energy, leaving the renormalization dominated by intralayer ferromagnetic correlations which produce an overall positive contribution.
 Thus, the interplay of spin-phonon coupling on RIXS is crucial in explaining the RIXS intensity suppression.